Alert: Insurers Are Recouping Reimbursement for E/M With Laryngoscopy- Published on Tue, Mar 02, 2004

 Key: Documentation must clearly show that the visit meets modifier -25 criteria.
 Separate chart and procedure notes will help substantiate the E/M from the laryngoscopy.

 The chart note should identify the significant, separate E/M. "In the first paragraph, the otolaryngologist should document a history, an exam and the medical decision-making that lead to the decision to perform the scope," Cobuzzi says.
 He should write the procedure note in a separate paragraph.
-"This [...]
+"This way you can actually [...]